Andres-Lesmes/MechaCar_Statistical_Analysis/README.md

 <img width="602" alt="Screen Shot 2020-11-12 at 5 24 51 PM" src="https://user-images.githubusercontent.com/68616522/99009477-1367a580-2516-11eb-820b-cbe78118ed11.png">

 Moreover, we performed a t-test to compare the population mean to the mean of the manufacturing lot 3; and using a significance level of 0.05 since we obtained a p-value = 0.042 we reject the null hypothesis.
 So our sample mean is different to our population mean.

+## Study Design: MechaCar vs Competition
+In order to compare the MechaCar cars performanmce versus the competition.
+We should realize an analysis to see how the maintenance costs of the MechaCar cars differ from the maintenance costs of the competition cars.
+In order to do this analysis we would need a